joemarshall/directvideo/index.markdown

 ### Why is Android video so bad in Unreal?
 In Unreal, video is played using Android Java.
 Each frame is then copied to Unreal C++.
 In Vulkan, each video frame is first copied to a CPU buffer, which is then loaded back into a vulkan GPU texture.
 Unsurprisingly when you start playing with typical 360 video resolution such as 6016x2560@25fps, this means transferring approx 1.5 gigabytes of data per second across the CPU / GPU boundary.
 This also removes the ability to make use of hardware support for colour space conversions, which again kills performance.

+### Is it possible to load alpha directly from videos?
+Currently in Android alpha channels are not supported in video decoders (https://github.com/androidx/media/issues/1388).
+If you need video with alpha, you can workaround by either using a chroma key type mask in a shader, or by doing a dodgy hack where you render the video double size and then render the alpha on one side of the video, then recombine the two in your material shader (https://medium.com/go-electra/unlock-transparency-in-videos-on-android-5dc43776cc72).